spain

 Although KIIS tries to foresee all possible expenses in formulating program fees, please note that dramatic fluctuations in foreign currency valuations and/or airline surcharges may affect the total cost of the program.

 The Spain Spring Semester program does not offer a group flight option.
-You will purchase your own roundtrip airfare to Alicante.
+You will need to purchase your own roundtrip airfare.
+For Spring 2027, you will depart the U.S. on January 4 to arrive in Alicante on January 5.
+You will depart from Alicante on May 29.
 KIIS will provide guidance on flight arrival and departure.
-You may opt to fly directly into and from Alicante, or if you opt to fly into/from Madrid, you will need to purchase your train tickets between Madrid and Alicante.
+You may opt to fly directly into and from Alicante.
+If you opt to fly into/from Madrid, you will need to purchase your train tickets between Madrid and Alicante.

 Flights to Spain are typically overnight flights, arriving the following morning.
 Return flights from Spain to the USA are typically the same day.
 Visit Flights and Passports & Visas for more information.